heptarch/heptarch.github.io/drafts/demon.md

 *1875.* The clock of the Great Hall, in its armature of polished brass, seem frozen.
-The stationmaster dozes---trains delayed by fog---a motley of passengers scattered about the platforms in poses of drowse and languor---even the bronze likeness of George Stephenson seems asleep.
+The stationmaster dozes---trains delayed by fog---a motley of passengers scattered about the platforms in poses of drowse and languor---newspapers damp---lamps flaring at midday---even the bronze likeness of George Stephenson seems asleep.

 But then a bump, and a hideous, low-pitched screech that seems